The VIMOS Public Extragalactic Redshift Survey (VIPERS). Exploring the dependence of the three-point correlation function on stellar mass and luminosity at 0.5<z<1.1

-\abstract {} {The three-point correlation function (3PCF) is a powerful probe to investigate the clustering of matter in the Universe in a complementary way with respect to lower-order statistics, providing additional information with respect to two-point correlation function and allowing to shed light on biasing, nonlinear processes and deviations from Gaussian statistics.
-In this paper, we analyse the first data release of the VIMOS Public Extragalactic Redshift Survey (VIPERS), determining the dependence of the three-point correlation function on luminosity and stellar mass at $z=[0.5,1.1]$.} {We exploit the VIPERS Public Data Release 1, consisting of more than 50000 galaxies with B-band magnitudes in the range $-21.6\lesssim M_{\rm B}-5\log(h)\lesssim-19.9$ and stellar masses in the range $9.8\lesssim \log(M_\star[h^{-2}\,M_\odot])\lesssim 10.7$.
+\abstract {} {The three-point correlation function (3PCF) is a powerful probe to investigate the clustering of matter in the Universe in a complementary way with respect to lower-order statistics, providing additional information with respect to the two-point correlation function and allowing us to shed light on biasing, nonlinear processes, and deviations from Gaussian statistics.
+In this paper, we analyse the first data release of the VIMOS Public Extragalactic Redshift Survey (VIPERS), determining the dependence of the three-point correlation function on luminosity and stellar mass at $z=[0.5,1.1]$.} {We exploit the VIPERS Public Data Release 1, consisting of more than 50,000 galaxies with B-band magnitudes in the range $-21.6\lesssim M_{\rm B}-5\log(h)\lesssim-19.9$ and stellar masses in the range $9.8\lesssim \log(M_\star[h^{-2}\,M_\odot])\lesssim 10.7$.
 We measure both the connected 3PCF and the reduced 3PCF in redshift space, probing different configurations and scales, in the range $2.5<r\,$[\Mpch]$<20$.} {We find a significant dependence of the reduced 3PCF on scales and triangle shapes, with stronger anisotropy at larger scales ($r\sim10$ \Mpch) and an almost flat trend at smaller scales, $r\sim2.5$ \Mpch.
 Massive and luminous galaxies present a larger connected 3PCF, while the reduced 3PCF is remarkably insensitive to magnitude and stellar masses in the range we explored.
-These trends, already observed at low redshifts, are confirmed for the first time to be still valid up to $z=1.1$. } {}
+These trends, already observed at low redshifts, are confirmed for the first time to be still valid up to $z=1.1$, providing support to the hierarchical scenario for which massive and bright systems are expected to be more clustered.
+The possibility of using the measured 3PCF to provide independent constraints on the linear galaxy bias $b$ has also been explored, showing promising results in agreement with other probes. } {}

 \keywords{Cosmology: observations -- Cosmology: large-scale structure of Universe -- Surveys -- Galaxies: evolution }

 \authorrunning{M.Moresco et al.} \titlerunning{Dependence of the three-point correlation function on stellar mass and luminosity}